ldijkman/ESPxWebFlMgr/README.md

 Some Changes, WishList ?:
 - run on ESPAsyncWebServer
-- extra colomn/row for preview files in browser
+- X extra colomn/row for preview files in browser == i have added a V button
 - maybe small icons instead of letters
 - X there is no E edit for .txt files => i see in code i can set #define fileManagerEditEverything
 - a touch or click on dropzone should open a filebrowsebox for uploading